Highly Accurate Data and Volume Tracking

 A recent patent filing by AstraZeneca indicated the Echo liquid handler and its direct dilution process were critical to the discovery of its patented therapy.
 The filing includes data that shows a multiple order of magnitude difference in IC50 results when compared to traditional methods.
 Without the Echo liquid handler, these therapies may have been missed.
 What therapies could you be missing?
 Read the patent filing for more details.

-Bristol-Myers Squibb presented data showing 10% of a compound screen were reassessed as more potent after rescreening with an Echo liquid handler2.
+Bristol-Myers Squibb presented data showing 46% more compounds were determined to be more potent after rescreening with an Echo liquid handler2.

 Bristol-Myers Squibb demonstrated fewer false negatives in IC50 assays prepared using the Echo liquid handler vs. traditional aqueous serial dilutions.
 The results revealed 110 compounds that showed significant activity when diluted using the Echo platform.
 They would have been eliminated as ineffective when diluted using traditional serial dilution.
 Closer examination revealed that false negatives are often caused by the loss of hydrophobic compounds adhering to pipette tips and dilution vessels.
 Without an Echo liquid handler, you may be missing your best leads.
 Read the report.